IonysosHedblom/IonysosHedblom/README.md

 - 👋  Hi, My name is Ionysos Hedblom
-- 👀 I’m a professional software engineer and computer enthusiast
+- 👀  I’m a software engineer and computer enthusiast
 - 🌱  Specialized in Front-end Development with React and Javascript